Last Updated: June 3, 2026

 Next, we will attach these macros to the Quick Access Toolbar.
 Macros can be attached to the toolbar, to any “custom” group under each of the ribbon tabs, or to a new custom tab.
 Follow these steps to attach the macros.

 First, use the Organizer to add the two macros and the view and table you created to the Global.mpt.
-To make things less confusing in the next step, delete the macros from the project in the Organizer once they are added to the Global.mpt.
+In addition, to make things less confusing in the next step, delete the macros from the PERT.mpp project in the Organizer once added to the Global.mpt.

 Open Options and select Quick Access Toolbar.